fuinha/The_Negotiator/README.md

       - MySQL Workbench is a visual database design tool that integrates SQL development, administration, database design, creation and maintenance into a single integrated development environment for the MySQL database system.

       ![image](https://user-images.githubusercontent.com/40472408/70741186-bd2c2a00-1ce8-11ea-8ea3-c2aece44f7a2.png)

+ # Deploying Project
+ In order to deploy this project locally be sure to:
+ - fork the repository and clone it to local computer.
+ - go into the local file and open the terminal.
+ - type "npm install" inside the terminal to download the node_modules
+ - you must have mySQL located on your computer.
+You will need to open up a new project.
+ - in mySQL type:
+        CREATE DATABASE negotiator;
+        USE negotiator;
+ - now go back to terminal and type in "npm start"
+ - navigate to the correct port labeled in the terminal.
+Now go to the localhost: PORT that was in the terminal.

+ This should include a completion of the directions to run this file locally!